Easy No Tie Fleece Blanket Sewing Tutorial

 You’ve got time to whip out a few before Christmas!
 They are also great if you want a project that your kids can make with you.

-We whipped out three of these on Friday night.
+We made three of these on Friday night.
 My 10-year-old daughter ended up helping with everything except the sewing.
 It was great to have an extra set of hands to clip all the fringe.

 A few years ago, we made knotted fleece blankets.
 The only problem with them was that as you tied your knots, the blanket got all out of square and kind of wonky-looking.
 I was trying to think of a way to prevent this from happening and realized I could stitch a box into the center of the blanket to keep it squared up.